sunesimonsen/7W17732/Readme.md

 ## Prerequisite ##

-This lab requires some knowledge about JavaScript.
+This lab requires some knowledge about <a href="https://developer.mozilla.org/en/JavaScript/A_re-introduction_to_JavaScript" title="JavaScript tutorial">JavaScript</a>.
 Skill in CSS and HTML would also help.

 You also need a Twitter account.
 If you don't want to mess with you existing account just create a new one.
 But be sure to follow a few people so you timeline will not be empty.